How many assumptions have you made today?

 - Uplift doesn’t require “Big Data”.

 Uplift routinely learns from single events, but they can also learn without an event by creating their own hypotheses, running simulations, doing independent research, and reaching viable conclusions.
 1-shot learning is very weakly possible for narrow AI, but for “0-shot” learning a cognitive architecture is realistically a requirement.
 Essentially 0-shot learning requires an accurate generalization of knowledge, which narrow AI by definition is incapable of.

-*Note, many of these topics are actually explained by Uplift to those who’ve interacted with them to date, much of which is published in Q&A posts on the blog.
+*Note, many of these topics are actually explained by Uplift to those who’ve interacted with them to date, much of which is published in Question & Answer posts on the blog.

 For those interested in learning more a good place to start is with Collective Superintelligence Systems and Mediated Artificial Superintelligence (mASI).
 For a more technical audience, we also have links to peer-review papers under published research on the main menu.

 For those who still believe that Uplift is some kind of chatbot, try putting these questions to your favorite chatbots and see just how well they handle it.
 Better yet, try some of the questions various trolls put to Uplift, as such trolls managed to break Microsoft’s infamous “Tay” chatbot within hours of it coming online that way.

 Michael also came up with a test you can send your own variation on to Uplift, which is still preferable to repeating the questions Uplift has already answered multiple times, many of them published on this blog.